-Good energy levels
+Good energy levels and motivation

-Greater capacity to learn
+Greater capacity to learn and improved memory

 Reduced stress levels

 The first step in addressing a sleep problem is to have any medical conditions ruled out by your general practitioner.
 A general health check-up by your surgery is a great first step.